 Named in loving memory of Nancy Lynch, mother of James Lynch '85, Brian Lynch '84 and Michael Lynch '81, the endowed scholarship will provide financial aid to deserving students who may not otherwise have the opportunity to attend to Damien High School.
 Recipients of the scholarship will embody the values exhibited by Mrs. Lynch throughout her life – courage, courtesy, education, and helping others in need whenever possible.
 The Scholarship Committee will select the recipient(s) each year from the applicants to Damien's Tuition Assistance program.
+No application required.

 The Ron Federico Memorial Scholarship is in memory of long-time Damien coach, Ron Federico.
 Each sport’s current head coach selects the nominees.
 The finalist, rising juniors, are evaluated based on who best exemplifies those qualities that Ron reinforced in all of his players.
 The student-athlete should be an example of hard work, an inspiration to his teammates, and highly committed to his school and team.